 JavaScript const Keyword Complete Guide

-• Block Scoped - Variables are accessible only within the block where they're declared
+• Block scoped - Only accessible within the block it's declared in - same as let.

-• Temporal Dead Zone - Cannot be accessed before declaration
+• Temporal Dead Zone - Hoisted but not initialized - accessing before its declaration line throws ReferenceError.

 javascript